 "From Stettin in the Baltic to Trieste in the Adriatic, an IRON CURTAIN has descended across the continent.
 Behind that line lie all the capitals of the ancient states of Central and Eastern Europe.
 Warsaw, Berlin, Prague, Vienna, Budapest, Belgrade, Bucharest and Sofia; all these famous cities and the populations around them lie in what I must call the Soviet sphere, and all are subject, in some form or another, not only to Soviet influence but to a very high and in some cases increasing measure of control from Moscow."

-- Winston Churchill, in his "Sinews of Peace" address, given in Fulton, Missouri in 1946
+- Winston Churchill, in his "Sinews of Peace" address, given in Fulton, Missouri on March 5, 1946

 The wartime alliance against Nazi Germany